jtdaugherty/brick/docs/index.rst

   to end in an "``Attr``" suffix (e.g. ``borderAttr``).
 In addition, hierarchical relationships between attributes are documented in Haddock documentation.
-- Use of qualified names: in this document I will use fully-qualified names whenever I mention something for the first time or whenever I use something that is not part of ``brick``.
+- Use of qualified names: in this document, where sensible, I will use fully-qualified names whenever I mention something for the first time or whenever I use something that is not part of ``brick``.
 Use of names in this way is not intended to produce executable examples, but rather to guide you in writing your ``import`` statements.

 The App Type
 ============